 Facebook is leading the charge with increased ad costs ever since “Friendmageddon," which reduced organic page reach significantly.

 The idea is that Facebook's users want to see updates from their friends and families more than brands.
-Whether that's true or not doesn't matter — Facebook has already made their algorithm change.
+Whether that's true or not doesn't matter — Facebook has already made its algorithm change.

 But the visibility for paid ads has remained the same.